Pryce baronets

 The Pryce Baronetcy, of Newton in the County of Montgomery, was a title in the Baronetage of England.
-It was created on 15 August 1628 for John Pryce, later Member of Parliament for Montgomeryshire.
+It was created on 15 August 1628 for John Pryce, later member of parliament for Montgomeryshire.
 The title became extinct on the death of the seventh Baronet in 1791.

+The Pryce Baronetcy, of Gogerddan in the County of Cardiganshire, was a title in the Baronetage of England.
+It was created on 9th of August 1641 for Sir Richard Pryce, 1st Baronet.
+The title became extinct on the death of the fourth Baronet in c.
+1695.